-2.2.1.1 HVSCS is to be installed in access controlled spaces.

-2.2.1.2 HVSCS is not to be installed in hazardous spaces

-2.2.1.3 The shore connection switchboard is to be installed in a space protected from exposure.

-2.2.1.4 The shore connection switchboard is to be installed as close as possible to the receiving point.
-The distance between the supply point and the receiving point is to be as short as possible.

-2.2.1.5 Adequate space is to be provided around the shore connection switchboard to enable the operator to perform connection and disconnection operations a) the cargo handling and mooring equipment in use on the ship and shore, and the areas that must be clear for their operation, along with any movement of the ship along the pier required to accommodate these operations;
+- 2.2.1.1 Shore connection system is to be installed in access-controlled spaces. - 2.2.1.2 Shore connection system is not to be installed in hazardous spaces - 2.2.1.3 The shore connection switchboard is to be installed in a space protected from exposure.
+Shore connection cables are to enter this compartment through a temporary opening with weathertight arrangement. - 2.2.1.4 The shore connection switchboard is to be installed as close as possible to the receiving point.
+The distance between the supply point and the receiving point is to be as short as possible. - 2.2.1.5 Adequate space is to be provided around the shore connection switchboard to enable the operator to perform connection and disconnection operations. - 2.2.1.6 When determining the location of the shore connection system, the full range of cargo, bunkering and other utility operations are to be considered, including: - a) the cargo handling and mooring equipment in use on the ship and shore, and the areas that must be clear for their operation, along with any movement of the ship along the pier required to accommodate these operations; - b) traffic management considerations such that the use of a shore connection system does not interfere with other ships' operations (including mooring) or prevent necessary traffic flow on the pier and to maintain open fire lanes where required; and c) personnel safety measures, such as physical barriers to prevent unauthorized personnel access to shore connection equipment or the cable management equipment.

-2.2.1.6 When determining the location of the HVSC system, the full range of cargo, bunkering and other utility operations are to be considered, including:

-b) traffic management considerations such that the use of an HVSC system does not interfere with other ships' operations (including mooring) or prevent necessary traffic flow on the pier and to maintain open fire lanes where required; and c) personnel safety measures, such as physical barriers to prevent unauthorized personnel access to HVSC equipment or the cable management equipment.

-2.2.1.7 When determining the connection point of the HVSC system, all tidal conditions and ship operations affecting ship's free board are to be considered
+2.2.1.7 When determining the connection point of the shore connection system, all tidal conditions and ship operations affecting ship's free board are to be considered.